Shrewsbury School: 2000s

-Since the turn of the millennium, the school's site has seen investment, beginning with the addition of a statue of alumnus Charles Darwin being added to the site to mark the millennial, which was unveiled by Sir David Attenborough.
+Since the turn of the millennium, the school's site has seen investment, beginning with the addition of a statue of alumnus Charles Darwin to the site to mark the millennium, which was unveiled by Sir David Attenborough.

-A new music school, The Maidment Building, was opened by HRH Prince Charles in 2001.
+A new music school, The Maidment Building, was opened by King Charles III (when Prince of Wales) in 2001.

 Girls were admitted to the school for the first time into the sixth-form in 2008, and the school became fully coeducational in 2015.

 Two new boarding houses have been built, one named after Mary Sidney (completed 2006), and one after Emma Darwin (completed 2011).

 Further additions to the site have been made: an indoor cricket centre (2006) and a new swimming pool (2007); the rowing facilities were extended with a new Yale Boat house, which was opened by Olympian Matt Langridge in 2012; A new Computing and Design faculty building, "the Chatri Design Centre" was established in 2017, re-purposing and redeveloping a former humanities building; and in 2015 a new building, Hodgeson Hall, was built to house the humanities departments.

-The addition of a new theatre was announced in 2018.
+A new theatre was opened in 2022.

+In 2023 a new boarding house was opened, named to honour Elizabeth II.

 Sports

 The main sport in the Michaelmas (autumn) term is football, in the Lent term fives and rugby, and in summer cricket.
 Rowing takes place in all three terms.
-The kit of many of the sports teams shows a cross from the crown in the school's coat of arms, which is a practice that has been in place for at least 150 years.
+The kit of many of the sports teams shows a cross pattée from the crown in the school's coat of arms, which is a practice that has been in place for at least 150 years.
 During much of the twentieth century, this cross was used solely by the school's boatclub.

-Admission of girls in 2015 has seen the introduction of field hockey, netball and lacrosse, with cricket and tennis played during the summer term.
+Admission of girls in 2015 has seen the introduction of hockey and netball, with cricket and tennis played during the summer term.

-The present school buildings in Kingsland are arranged around the sports fields which have nine grass football pitches and one of Astroturf; almost all boys play football in the Michaelmas term.
+The present school buildings in Kingsland are arranged around the sports fields which have nine grass football pitches, two Hockey Astroturf and a 4G artificial football pitch (completed in 2023); almost all boys play football in the Michaelmas term, with girls playing football in the Lent term.